-The ORSA process considers the Company's own solvency assessment given its risk profile, business objectives and capital management strategy against its regulatory solvency requirement in order to determine whether the Company holds sufficient capital over its entire planning period.
+The ORSA process considers TRZ's own solvency assessment given its risk profile, business objectives and capital management strategy against its regulatory solvency requirement in order to determine whether additional capital is required.
 The ORSA also considers the impact on TRZ should it be subject to significant losses arising from both insurance and non-insurance events; against such extreme events, the ORSA considers what actions TRZ management would undertake to mitigate the impact of such events.

 TRZ produces an ORSA report on at least an annual basis.
-The ORSA is a key management tool and is linked to its business planning and strategy, risks the Company is exposed to and the associated capital.
+The ORSA is a key management tool and is linked to its business planning and strategy, risks TRZ is exposed to and the associated capital.